You are here:

 This rule prohibits, but is not limited to:

-4. Use and/or possession of alcohol in any common area (e.g., lounges in traditional style residence halls, fraternity and sorority life lounges, public spaces in academic and administrative buildings) except where parties have been registered (see Social Events Policy).
-Exceptions may be made by the Vice President for Student Life and Dean of Students, or the President of the College.
+- Use and/or possession of alcohol in any common area (e.g., lounges in traditional style residence halls, fraternity and sorority life lounges, public spaces in academic and administrative buildings) except where parties have been registered (see Social Events Policy).
+Exceptions may be made by the Vice President for Student Affairs and Success, or the President of the College.
 Alcohol possession/consumption is only permitted within individual unit common spaces where at least one assigned resident is of the legal drinking age.

 9. Misconduct Involving Illegal Drugs, Controlled Substances, or Other Intoxicants